peterzieba/5Vpld/device-library/README.md

 |pldmstr.dl  | pldmstr       | 2/21/00 | 491 |
 |totaldes.dl | totaldes      | 8/19/99 | 664 |

-The structure of a library file in brief looks something like this:
-* Header Section
-* Chip list Section: A list of all chip names along with the sizes and offsets of the details for each chip that occur in the next section.
-* Chip Details Section

-A more detailed Kaitai Struct [cupl-dl.ksy](cupl-dl.ksy) in this directory describes things in greater detail, however, it is incomplete the aspects that are understood might be incorrect.

-It is possible that a greater understanding of this file could be used to write custom support for other devices or as a basis for programming devices through other workflows.

-The current state of things is that the .ksy file works well enough to parse the same information that the vendor supplied Library Management program <code>CBLD.EXE</code> is capable of outputting from the library and seems to be correct, but has not been thoroughly compared.

 The device library is typically managed with the vendor tools using <code>CBLD.EXE</code>, which has the following help output:
 <code>
 CBLD(PM): CUPL Device Library Management Program